micdoh/XLRON/docs/understanding_xlron.md

 ### Slot aggregation

+Slot aggregation is a technique used to reduce the action space in the context of optical network resource allocation problems.
+It is particularly useful for the RWA problem, where the action space is large and many actions are invalid.
+Each XLRON environment provides a method `aggregate_slots` to aggregate slots on links.
+This method can be used to reduce the

+Slot aggregation during training is activated by using the flag `--aggregate_slots=N` when running the 'train.py' script.
+N is the number of slots to be aggregated into a single action i.e. the action space is reduced by a factor of N. First fit allocation is used within each block of N slots.

 ### Weights & Biases (wandb) integration

 XLRON features support for wandb experiment tracking and hyperparameter sweeps.
 The following commandline flags, when running the 'train.py' script, will enable wandb integration: